 An employee who works to fill out the hours and get a paycheck is not promotion material.
-An employee who exceeds work expectations for the big picture, whether the paycheck reflects it or not, is.
+If you’re wondering how to get promoted, one simple way to start is to be an employee who exceeds work expectations for the big picture, whether the paycheck reflects it or not.

 There’s a fine line between being self-motivated and being unwilling to take direction from a boss.

 Consider that 58% of managers say they never received any training on how to be a manager.
 That’s pretty scary.
-Here’s the question for you: if you are willing to offer training and direction, does the person have a willingness to receive it?
+Here’s the question for you: if you are willing to offer training and direction, is the person willing to receive it?

 Being open to receiving direction and training is about having the right attitude.